2.4GHz RF and Bluetooth low energy solutions for gaming accessories

 Alternatively, developers can choose to develop a bespoke protocol from scratch.

-Bluetooth low energy (branded as Bluetooth Smart and Bluetooth Smart Ready) is an exciting technology that is becoming a standard feature in PC's and mobile devices.
-Bluetooth Smart Ready devices form the hub of our personal area networks, these include smartphones and tablets as well as dedicated hub products.
-Bluetooth Smart devices are the peripheral sensors that typically capture data and relay data to and from the hubs.
+Bluetooth low energy (previously called Bluetooth Smart) is an exciting technology that is becoming a standard feature in PC's and mobile devices.
+Bluetooth low energy Ready devices form the hub of our personal area networks, these include smartphones and tablets as well as dedicated hub products.
+Bluetooth low energy devices are the peripheral sensors that typically capture data and relay data to and from the hubs.
 Bluetooth low energy profiles are already available for a range of different applications.

 For more information about Bluetooth low energy visit www.bluetooth.org